Spectral narrowing of a phonon resonance in time-domain sum-frequency spectroscopy: Time-Domain Sum-Frequency Dynamics

-The decay dynamics of the IR polarization has also been visualized using the full FEL pulse profile, see Fig.~\ref{fig:2Dtraces}.
+The decay dynamics of the IR polarization can also been visualized using the full FEL pulse profile, see Fig.~\ref{fig:2Dtraces}.
 As reported recently, Ref.~\cite{Kie18}, the infrared emission of an FEL oscillator can exhibit a sub-pulse structure under certain conditions.
 There, multiple intensity peaks are present during the ps-short FEL micro-pulse, which give rise to a regular oscillation pattern over the course of the $\mu$s-long IR macro-pulse (see Fig.~5 in Ref.~\cite{Kie18}).
 The incorporation of the sub-pulse dynamics of the FEL into the measured dephasing response of the solid material is depicted in Figs.~\ref{fig:2Dtraces}(a)-(c).
-Here, the BOC-corrected SFG intensity $I_\t{SFG}(\tau)$ is plotted as function of the time $t$ within an FEL macro-pulse for different IR excitation wavenumbers $\nu_\t{IR}$.\\
+Here, the SFG intensity $I_\t{SFG}(\tau)$ is plotted as function of IR-VIS delay (corrected for timing jitter, see Appendix) and real time $t$ within an FEL macro-pulse for different IR excitation wavenumbers $\nu_\t{IR}$.\\

-In Fig.~\ref{fig:2Dtraces}(a), the temporal structure of the SFG emission closely follows the original FEL sub-pulse pattern, due to the fast dephasing in the non-resonant case at $\nu_\t{IR}=\SI{900}{cm^{-1}}$.
+In Fig.~\ref{fig:2Dtraces}(a), the temporal structure of the SFG signal closely follows the original FEL sub-pulse pattern, due to the fast dephasing in the non-resonant case at $\nu_\t{IR}=\SI{900}{cm^{-1}}$.
 At the beginning of the macro-pulse, at about $t=\SI{2}{\micro s}$, the first sub-pulse emerges.
 In the course of time $t$, the peak position is shifted towards a negative delay $\tau$.
 Meanwhile, the second sub-pulse arises at $t \sim \SI{4}{\micro s}$, undergoing the same delay shift.
 The commencing of a third sub-pulse is observed near the end of the macro-pulse at $t=\SI{10}{\micro s}$.
 These observations of the sub-pulse behavior could be well reproduced by FEL simulations based on classical electrodynamics~\cite{Kie18,Col90}.\\